-GST: A Federal Tax called (GST - Goods and Services Tax) is levied by the federal government in every province in Canada.
+GST(Goods and Services Tax): A Federal Tax called GST is levied by the federal government in every province in Canada.

-PST: In addition to GST, every province (except Alberta) levies a provincial tax called PST (Provincial Sales Tax).
+PST(Provincial Sales Tax): In addition to GST, every province (except Alberta) levies a provincial tax called PST.

-HST (GST + PST combined): The combination of GST and PST (the total tax that you have to think about paying) is called HST (Harmonized Sales Tax) in the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island.
+HST(Harmonized Sales Tax): The combination of GST and PST (the total tax that you have to think about paying) is called HST in the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario and Prince Edward Island.
 These provinces don't apply GST and PST separately; they levy one combined tax called HST.

-The provincial sales tax applied in Quebec is called QST (Quebec Sales Tax).
+The provincial sales tax applied in Quebec is called QST.
 Merchants in Quebec are required to pay GST and QST for all the sales made.

-The provicial sales tax in Manitoba is called RST (Retail Sales Tax).
+The provincial sales tax in Manitoba is called RST.
 Merchants in Manitoba are required to pay GST and RST for all sales made.

 Depending on the province or territory in which you operate your business, you need to collect either a combination of GST and PST, GST or only HST.

-Here are a few important GST/HST rules you should be aware of.
-For more on the ins and outs of GST/HST, check out the Canadian government's GST/HST page for businesses .
+For more on some important rules of GST/HST, check out the Canadian government's GST/HST page for businesses .